 The Teaching Fellows' demographic data largely mirrors the metrics of the existing teacher workforce in North Carolina, particularly in terms of race and gender.
-Numerous studies have established a clear correlation between a diverse teacher workforce and positive outcomes for student achievement - a finding that underscores both the importance and the urgency of increasing the diversity of the teacher pipeline in North Carolina.
-At current capacity, the Teaching Fellows program makes up a fraction of the larger teacher pipeline, but even so, remains committed to the larger statewide efforts to substantively increase teacher diversity.
+Numerous studies have established a clear correlation between a diverse teacher workforce and positive outcomes for student achievement - a finding that underscores both the importance and the urgency of increasing the diversity of the teacher pipeline in North Carolina.1 At current capacity, the Teaching Fellows program makes up a fraction of the larger teacher pipeline, but even so, remains committed to the larger statewide efforts to substantively increase teacher diversity.
+Future goals for the program include increasing the number of total applicants as well as those representing individual subgroups.